erincunningham7/project-portfolio-one/README.md

  * The navigation bar is immediately accessible upon landing on the page.
 The colours coincide with the colour palette throughout the website.
 It includes Home, Recipes, Our Story, Join Us, and Subscribe links that are also responsive, on small screens the links stack vertically.
 The menu has an interactive element as it changes colour when the mouse hovers over each link.
 It also has a fixed element on so it is always easily accessible to the client.

- **F02 Landing Page Image and Call to Action**
+ **F02 Header**

- * The laning page provides us with a delicate photograph of a macaron wrapped in pink ribbon.
+ * The header provides us with a delicate photograph of a macaron wrapped in pink ribbon.
 The colours of the image intertwine neatly with the websites overall palette.
 I also chose this image because it lets the client envision that the goal of the webiste is orientated to the food industry.

  * I wanted to ensure the text did not get lost in the image so I added a slightly opacified background to the text alone.
 It makes the text more legible.